Maolaos/CharPortraitView/README.md

 gradle：

-Add it in your root build.gradle at the end of repositories:
+Step 1.Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {